fonsecas72/clicamos-ops/README.md

     - The "packer" folder holds configurations regarding the AMI creation. packer/vagrant
-    - You can use the "packer/vagrant" folder to test the deployment provisioning. packer/vagrant/ssh
+    - You can use the "packer/vagrant" folder to test the deployment provisioning. user_data
-    - private&pub key used when building the ami and to access it later user_data
     - just holds a script for extra config we need before we launch the app instances ami.tfvars